 Read On relies on adult volunteers to tutor adult students one-on-one or in small groups.
 Each student’s goals will vary dependent upon their needs, which could be: reading, writing, speaking or listening skills, studying for their Canadian Citizenship or driving license, or, ESL Conversation Classes.
 Our students are either Adult Basic Education (fluent in English but need help with reading and writing) or English Language Learners.

-Potential volunteers are asked to complete 12 hours of Tutor Training (offered in May and November) prior to being assigned a student unless they have previous tutoring experience.
+Potential volunteers are asked to complete 6.5 hours of Tutor Training (2016 dates are Saturdays: Feb 6, May 14, September 24, and November 19) prior to being assigned a student.
 Once a student is assigned, they meet for approximately one hour per week.

 Time commitment for being a Read On Volunteer is: 6.5 hours of initial training, 1 hour per week of tutoring, approximately ½ hour per week to prepare for lessons and complete required statistics.
 We would ask that you be able to volunteer with Read On for a minimum of 6 months.